Bridging gaps in Rydberg RF receivers using modulation transfer bandwidth enhancement: Introduction

 To address this limitation, some research groups have proposed to improve the RF bandwidth by inducing an AC Stark shift using a high-intensity \cite{andersonContinuousfrequencyMeasurementsHighintensity2017} detuned RF field.
 This approach can create a large bandwidth of several Gigahertz (ranging from 2 to 5 GHz), but results in a reduced sensitivity, which is not ideal for detecting weak RF fields.
 Another approach consists in using an RF local oscillator \cite{huContinuouslyTunableRadio2022,yaoSensitivityEnhancementFardetuned2022,liRydbergAtombasedAM2022} to enhance the sensitivity and enable detection of weak RF fields.
 It has also been demonstrated that exciting a second Rydberg transition permits to tune the sensor resonance frequency \cite{simonsContinuousRadiofrequencyElectricfield2021}.
 However, both of these techniques require a second RF field, which undermines the goal of developing an all-optical detection system.
 Alternatively, DC Stark shifts \cite{ouyangContinuousBroadbandMicrowave2023} can be used, but they necessitate electrodes inside the vapor cell, which also contradicts the aim of creating an all-dielectric detection system.

-In order to overcome these limitations, an all-optical method has been demonstrated to increase the RF bandwidth using a four-wave mixing modulation transfer \cite{heNoiseSpectroscopyRydberg2021,trinhModulationTransferProtocol2024}.
+In order to overcome these limitations, an all-optical method has been demonstrated to increase the RF bandwidth by using a modulation transfer similar to four-wave mixing \cite{heNoiseSpectroscopyRydberg2021,trinhModulationTransferProtocol2024}.
 It is based on the use of a phase modulation of the coupling laser, which is transferred to the probe laser through the nonlinearity of the atomic medium.
 A new signal is then obtained by detecting the intensity modulation of the probe field, which has been shown to allow a significant improvement of the RF detection bandwidth \cite{trinhModulationTransferProtocol2024}.

-The aim of this article is thus to optimize this modulation transfer protocol (MTP) in order to expand the RF bandwidth as much as possible compared to the conventional protocol (CP).
+The aim of this article is thus to improve this modulation transfer protocol (MTP) to expand the RF bandwidth as much as possible compared to the conventional protocol (CP), thereby closing the gap between two closely spaced RF transitions.
 This is performed by optimizing the modulation parameters in a three-level ladder EIT scheme in $\mathrm{^{85} Rb}$.
-We begin by developing a theoretical model to simulate the response of the system along the CP and the MTP.
+The first step consists in developing and using a reliable theoretical model.
+This is performed in Section \ref{sec:theory}, where we simulate the response of the system along the CP and the MTP.
 This model is subsequently used to optimize the modulation parameters.
-The results from these simulations are then compared to experimental measurements.
-Next, we analyze the response of the MTP to weak RF fields and compare it to the response of the CP.
-Finally, we investigate the improvement of the RF bandwidth.
+The results from these simulations are then compared with the experimental measurements in Section \ref{sec:optimization}.
+Then, Section \ref{section:bandwidth} provides a detailed comparison between the performances of the two protocols.
+The signal and the noise are carefully measured and analyzed to determine the conditions in which the MTP outperforms the usual approach.
+A complete comparison of the bandwidths and sensitivities is provided, and substantiated with simulations.
+Finally, the interest of the new approach is illustrated by showing how it permits maintaining a good sensitivity while the RF frequency is tuned between two adjacent Rydberg transitions, whereas the conventional approach leads to a complete loss of sensitivity.